HIsarna, like HiSmelt not a threat to HydroMOR

 On the topic of CO2, HIsarna claims to be 20% less CO2 intensive than a blast furnace.

-Assuming the above outcomes hold up through the pilot stage and subsequent scale up, Matmor will deliver a lower CO2 footprint than HISarna.
+Assuming the above outcomes hold up through the pilot stage and subsequent scale-up, HydroMOR will deliver a lower CO2 footprint than HISarna.

-As the only lignite-based process, we expect Matmor will allow customers with access to lignite resources to decouple from the metallurgical and thermal coal markets, increasing resource diversity and security.
+As the only lignite-based process, we expect HydroMOR will allow customers with access to lignite resources to decouple from the metallurgical and thermal coal markets, increasing resource diversity and security.